princethk/recruitment/README.md

-Here’s a comprehensive **README.md** file for your project.
-It includes an overview, setup instructions, features, and other relevant details.
-You can customize it further based on your specific needs.

----

 # Recruitment App

 A full-stack web application for managing recruitment stages and statuses.
 Built with **React** for the frontend, **Node.js + Express** for the backend, and **MySQL** for the database.